Post

 Suspension

-• Description/Symptoms: Rear of the vehicle sits lower than the front, uneven tire wear.
+• Description/Symptoms: Rear of the vehicle sits lower than normal, especially when loaded.
+Can affect handling and ride quality.

 • Recalls: None Found